IntelliSOFT-Consulting/afyamoja-ussd-api/readme.md

 Set emails on the MAIL_TO on .env file to let the backup know which emails to send to.

+Refer to https://gist.github.com/sergomet/f234cc7a8351352170eb547cccd65011 on how to set up Google Drive API integration.

 ### User Actions

 A user is able to register and access the system.